6 Ways to Prevent Basement Flooding

 Basement flooding usually occurs when groundwater finds the path of least resistance.
 That path could be a crack in your foundation wall or slab floor.
 It could also come up through the cove joint between your wall and floor.
 Water can find its way through gaps in concrete steps, window wells, or cellar storm doors.

-There are six things you can do to prevent flooding inside your basement.
-If any of these suggestions fail, then it may be time to call a basement professional.
+There are six things you can do to prevent basement flooding.
+If any of these suggestions fail, it may be time to call a basement professional.
 But before you do, give these suggestions a try.
 You could solve your problem with little or no money.

 Clean out gutters of all dead leaves, loose twigs, and acorns which can dam up and restrict water flow.
 The debris can block the water from entering the downspout.
 Water will fill the gutter and flow over the side to the ground.
 During a large storm, rainwater can amplify ground saturation around your house in less time.
 The weight of water in the soil can increase pressure around your home.